 Vaadin 7.7.17 was the last public open-source version of the Vaadin 7 framework.
-Vaadin guarantees 5 years of maintenance from the release date of long-term release (LTS) versions.
+We guaranteed 5 years of maintenance from the release date.
 Official support for Vaadin 7 ended in February 2019.

-Vaadin Prime subscription customers get access to Vaadin 7 version that extends the support for up until 2029.
+Vaadin Prime customers can continue to get support up until 2029 by purchasing Extended Maintenance.
 Vaadin will fix issues in the framework and widgets, ensuring that your applications and end-customers don’t feel any negative impact.

 - Vaadin 7 Core framework.